-Hello and welcome to our website!
-I am a proud graduate of this program, and it has been a privilege to watch the program grow over the years.
-Since our first residents began training in 1992, our program has strived to train competent and compassionate physicians who will be prepared for whatever career path they choose.
-Our program emphasizes excellence in didactics and clinical knowledge but also places a strong emphasis on resident well-being in a positive and caring culture.
+Since our first residents began training in 1992, our program has strived to train well-rounded, competent, and compassionate physicians who will be prepared for whatever career path that they choose.
+Our program emphasizes excellence in didactics and clinical knowledge but also places a strong emphasis on resident well-being in a positive, caring, and inclusive culture.

 Our mission is to train competent and compassionate physicians capable of independently providing empathic care for all patients from birth until death in an atmosphere optimized for learning and innovating.
 We seek to train physicians from diverse backgrounds to become leaders and agents of change in whatever setting they choose for their career.
 Faculty are actively involved as teachers, role model clinicians, scholars, advisers and mentors who are committed to helping trainees identify the niches of medicine in which they will be most successful and satisfied.